CodeURJC-DAW-2021-22/webapp3/README.md

 ```$ docker-compose up```

-Once the app is running, open in your browser on https://localhost:8443/
+Once the app is running, open it in your browser on https://localhost:8443/

 #### DOCKER IMAGE CONSTRUCTION

-You need to log in to DockerHub before you execute the create_image.sh script.
+You need to log in to DockerHub before you execute the create_image.sh script (/docker).
 This script creates the new image and pushes it to DockerHub.

-Create an account in DockerHub and execute in your command console:
+Create an account in DockerHub (https://hub.docker.com/signup) and execute in your command console:

 ``` $ docker login ```